L1nker1/L1nker1/README.md

 During this year I studied and finished the full stack web developer bootcamp at Henry with +700 hours of practice/theory doing individual and group projects where I learned about  back-end and front-end bases, with extensive use of javascript with their libraries and frameworks.
 Also i´m currently on my second year at the "Universidad Nacional De Avellaneda" (UNDAV).

-- I'm currently working on finishing my e-commerce grupal project, and other personal projects.
+- I'm currently working on finishing my e-commerce grupal project, and the CCS of a proyect about Foods I worked on at SoyHenry.
-- I'm interested to learn Solidity (smart contracts) and more about databases
+- I'm interested to learn more about front-end development.
 -  I’m looking to collaborate on Projects.
 - Ask me about JavaScript, React, React Native, Redux, HTML, CSS, Node JS, Express, PostgreSQL, Sequelize, Bootstrap